 The primary endpoint in the study was the reduction in daily smoking, a self-reported measure.
 Three of the four cytisinicline treatment arms demonstrated a statistically significant reduction, p<0.05, compared to placebo.
-The fourth arm trended to significance (p=0.052).
+The fourth arm trended to significance (p= 0.052).
 Across all treatment arms, over the 25-day treatment period, subjects on cytisinicline experienced a 74-80% median reduction in the number of cigarettes smoked, compared to a 62% reduction in the placebo arms.

 The secondary endpoint of the trial was a 4-week continuous abstinence rate, which is the relevant endpoint for regulatory approval.
 All cytisinicline treatment arms showed significant improvements in abstinence rates compared to the placebo arms.
-The most impressive results were observed in the 3 mg TID cytisinicline arm which demonstrated a 50% abstinence rate at week 4, compared to

-10% for placebo (p<0.0001) and a continuous abstinence rate, weeks 5 through 8, of 30% forcytisinicline compared to 8% for placebo (p=0.005).
-Smokersin the 3 mg TID arm had an odds ratio of 5.04 (95% CI: 1.42, 22.32) for continuous abstinence from week 5 to week 8, compared with placebo.
-The odds ratio, or OR, is a standard measure of association between an exposure (cytisinicline treatment) and an outcome (continuous smoking abstinence) such that in this study, smokers receiving 3 mgcytisinicline TID were 5 times more likely to stop smoking compared to subjects on placebo.
+The most impressive results were observed in the 3 mg TID cytisinicline arm which demonstrated a 50% abstinence rate at week 4, compared to 10% for placebo (p<0.0001) and a continuous abstinence rate, weeks 5 through 8, of 30% for cytisinicline compared to 8% for placebo (p=0.005).
+Smokers in the 3 mg TID arm had an OR of 5.04 (95% CI: 1.42, 22.32) for continuous abstinence from week 5 to week 8, compared with placebo, meaning, smokers receiving 3 mg cytisinicline TID were 5 times more likely to stop smoking compared to subjects on placebo